0x20/hackerspace-blueprint/5-membership.md

 1. Fill in [the membership application form](https://wiki.hackerspace.gent/Membership_form) and get two people to sign as sponsors.
 They will be responsible for making sure you get settled nicely, that you understand how the hackerspace works, and know how you can participate.
 2. Announce your membership application on the Changelog.
 Include in the message who your sponsors are.
 3. Attend a meeting and present your application.
 On this meeting you announce you want to become a member and who your sponsors are.
 If you want, you can talk a bit about why you're interested in the space. *Note: we won't discuss your membership further on this meeting and will not make any decision about it.*
-4. On the next meeting, your membership will be decided upon.
+4. On a next meeting, your membership will be decided upon.
 It's useful to have you present at that meeting, but this is not a requirement.
 As a bonus for coming to the meeting, membership is often the first thing to be decided on a meeting.
 When you get voted in, you can join the rest of the meeting as a member!
 Membership decisions at a meeting follow the same process as other meeting decisions.
 See Chapter 3 for more info.
 5. Create an automatic bank transfer to transfer the membership fee each month.
 You will get your key after you made your first payment.

 Why this process?